Over 9M qualify for student loan forgiveness program, report finds: Are you eligible?

 Once you’ve completed the steps above, you’ll need to confirm your employment.
 You should then be able to submit your PSLF form.

-The FSA has created a help tool to guide borrowers through completing the form.
+The FSA has created a helpful tool to guide borrowers through completing the form.

 Who qualifies for the already-approved student loan forgiveness?